Sabrina Einecke

 I received travel funds via the Project-based Personnel Exchange Programme by the German Academic Exchange Service for three research stays at Columbia University, New York, USA.
 From the same service, I also received travel funds to attend an international conference in Busan, South Korea, and acquired funds for a summer intern from Germany to work with me in Australia.

 Astronomical telescope observations are often awarded on a competitive basis, using peer review in a manner similar to research grants.
-I have been successful with six observation proposals including the gamma-ray telescopes HESS (2020) and MAGIC (2015 and 2017) and the X-ray telescope Swift-XRT (2013).
+I have been successful with several observation proposals including the gamma-ray telescopes HESS (2020, 2021, 2023) and MAGIC (2015, 2017), the radio telescopes ATCA (2022) and ASKAP (2020, 2021), and the X-ray telescope Swift-XRT (2013).
 The HESS observations proposals included joint observations and follow-up programs with the Australian Square Kilometre Array Pathfinder (ASKAP) and the Australian Telescope Compact Array (ATCA), and Deeper Wider Faster (DWF).

 I am very active in teaching and supervision.
-I assist A/Prof Martin White in teaching the Introductory Data Science course with over 100 students every semester, and with Prof Gavin Rowell, in teaching the second-year level astrophysics practical project components.
+I assist Prof Martin White in teaching the Introductory Data Science course with over 100 students every semester, and with Prof Gavin Rowell, in teaching the second-year level astrophysics practical project components.
 These activities are very effective to attract highly skilled students from relevant fields to the groups' research projects.
-I currently supervise one and co-supervise four PhD students and train them in particular in programming, software development, statistics, data analysis and high-performance computing - skills that cannot be learnt in a lecture.
+I currently supervise and co-supervise several PhD, Master's and Honours students and train them in particular in programming, software development, statistics, data analysis and high-performance computing - skills that cannot be learnt in a lecture.
 I also actively recruit students by regularly offering summer internships to undergraduate students from the University of Adelaide, and also from overseas via special programmes (www.daad.de/rise/en/rise-worldwide).

 In order to attract researchers from other Australian institutes, I have organised and run a school for the analysis of CTA data, serving as a base for future collaborations within Australia and beyond.
 I also promoted international collaborations by designing new research projects and by applying for travel grants for their realisation via the competitive Programmes for Project-Related Personal Exchange (PPP) of the German Academic Exchange Service (DAAD).